-- Instead of onsite phone system equipment, your switching equipment is set-up and hosted in the cloud by your provider.
+- Rather than onsite phone system equipment, switching equipment is set-up and hosted in the cloud by your provider.
 This means there are lower upfront costs and lower overall cost of ownership.

 - There are no maintenance fees because your UC provider handles all maintenance.

 - Your UC provider handles all upgrades.

 - Your phone system is more easily scalable.
 Instead of having to add new equipment to support a growing number of users, you can very simply add users and pay a monthly subscription fee as your company grows.

 - The costs for UC service are predictable with a monthly subscription fee rather than having to pay for usage.

 - Providers take into account quality of service when setting up the service.
 Unlike VoIP, where multiple business applications are competing for internet bandwidth, there are ways to configure set-up so there are no conflicts.
 As a result, UCaaS offers a consistent quality of service.

 ➡️ Ready For More?
 Check Out Our “Ultimate Guide To UCaaS” now!

 Now that you know more about how Unified Communications works, why not see if Level365’s UCaaS solutions are right for you?
 Learn more by watching this video, visiting www.level365.com, or calling 1-800-590-2568.

 About Level365: Level365 offers a complete Unified Communications as a Service (UCaaS) solution with